azoth-lang/azoth.language.design/reference-capabilities.md

 From this example, it can be seen why independence is distinct from variance.
 As a result, it has been decided to make them fully distinct.
 Hopefully, that will work well and be simple to use.

+## Why `id`

+The `id` capability is strange.
+It allows access to `let const` fields as `const` and other `let` fields as `id`.
+Sharing isn't tracked for classes, but is tracked for structs.
+Project Midori didn't have it.
+Neither does L42.
+It seems like Pony has it mostly because you can send messages (aka call behaviors) on an actor with a `tag` reference.
+Since Azoth doesn't have those, perhaps it doesn't need `id`.

+Reasons to have id:

+* When a reference value is moved, what is left behind is an `id` reference
+* Currently used to support dictionary keys and sets compared by identity.
+Without this, the identity equivalence comparer would have to take `read`.
+This would allow people to create comparers that compared by state that could be mutated.
+  * Could the `Equivalence[T]` be somehow restricted so that the identity equivalence was the only non-constant one?
+(But what about equivalence of nullable references?
+Or some other user type that made sense because it carried a reference?
+For example, a value carrying a reference and comparing them by the reference.)